FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 >NOTE: `<frontend namespace>` is the namespace where the Prometheus frontend UI has been installed.

 ## Troubleshooting
-If the current resource values of your workloads are missing or reporting as 'unset' in the Efficency section and you are instaling your own prometheus instance, it's likely that kube-state-metrics is not installed.
+If the current resource values of your workloads are missing or reporting as 'unset' in the Efficency section and you are instaling your own prometheus instance, it's likely that kube-state-metrics (KSM) is not installed.

-If you are installing with the kube-prometheus-stack chart, kube-state-metrics is enabled by default and is controlled with the top level key [kubeStateMetrics.enabled: true](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack?modal=values&path=kubeStateMetrics.enabled)
+If you are installing with the kube-prometheus-stack chart, kube-state-metrics is enabled by default and is controlled with the top level key [kube-state-metrics.enabled: true](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack?modal=values&path=kubeStateMetrics.enabled)

 It can also be installed via the dedicated kube-state-metrics chart here:
 [Install kube-state-metrics](https://artifacthub.io/packages/helm/prometheus-community/kube-state-metrics)

+If KSM appears to be running fine, check for any network policies that might prevent Prometheus from scraping kube-state-metrics.